-A vulture symbolizes positivity, purification, rebirth, harmony, fortune, abundance, patience and good luck, as well as doom and death.
+A vulture symbolizes positivity, purification, rebirth, harmony, fortune, abundance, patience, and good luck, as well as doom and death.

 A black vulture stands for love and revival, also signifying the need to break away from all generational curses.

-Having a Vulture As Your Spirit Animal
+Vulture As Your Spirit Animal (Totem Animal)

-If vulture is your spirit animal then you are louder in actions than words.
+If the vulture is your spirit animal then you are louder in actions than words.
 You are true to the promises you make and abide by your commitments.
 You are patient enough, always adapting to situations and going with the flow.
 The vulture as your totem guide gives you the ability to control your life completely and face challenges with a brave heart.
 Similar to the vulture you have a strong perception with keen insight and unconventional mannerisms.

 On the flip side, you have an opportunistic nature and to achieve your goal you could even take advantage of others.

-Vulture Dream Meaning
+Vulture in a Dream

-Dreaming of a vulture particularly during the tough times of your life stands for purification and insight, helping you to solve your inner conflicts.
+Dreaming of a vulture, particularly during the tough times of your life, stands for purification and insight, helping you to solve your inner conflicts.
 It could even be a warning about someone trying to take advantage of you.